Nelson Hart: Fallout

-NL Crown prosecutors appealed the NL Supreme Court decision to the Supreme Court of Canada, who would go on to agree with the lower court's ruling.
+NL Crown prosecutors appealed the NL Supreme Court decision to the Supreme Court of Canada, which would go on to agree with the lower court's ruling.
 The Hart decision from the Supreme Court of Canada shed light on the well-known and highly successful police tactic, "Mr. Big," which is designed to gain confessions in high profile criminal cases.
 The Supreme Court of Canada warned that the Mr. Big tactic has the potential to pose three significant and dangerous unintended outcomes, including the reliability of the confession itself, that could ultimately lead to a wrongful conviction; prejudice, in that the accused, by their active participation in what they believe is a criminal enterprise, unfairly prejudices the jury due to the accused being portrayed in a criminal light that is unrelated to the crime they are accused of committing; and the potential for police misconduct.
-The undercover police officer who led the investigation into the Karen and Krista Hart's deaths was highly critical of the Supreme Court ruling, noting that he believed that Hart was guilty of murdering his daughters and stating that the decision will hurt future investigations into serious crime.
+The undercover police officer who led the investigation into Karen and Krista Hart's deaths was highly critical of the Supreme Court ruling, noting that he believed that Hart was guilty of murdering his daughters and stating that the decision will hurt future investigations into serious crime.

 In July 2014, Crown prosecutors in Gander announced that they would not seek another murder trial for Hart.
 Supreme Court Justice David Peddle granted the Crown's request to withdraw murder charges against him due to insufficient evidence.
 Hart was released from Her Majesty's Penitentiary, St. John's, NL in July 2014, after serving nine years in prison.